 Georgia Institute of Technology, Atlanta, Georgia, USA

-Michael Smith is a lecturer in Information Technology Management in the Scheller College of Business at Georgia Tech.
+Michael Smith is a full-time lecturer in Information Technology Management in the Scheller College of Business at Georgia Tech.
 He holds the BS in Computer Science, the MS in Management and the PhD from the Georgia Institute of Technology.
 His research has appeared in journals including the Communications of the ACM, the Journal of MIS, The European Journal of Operations and Production Management, Database and Information & Management.
 He has been an avid reader of science fiction and fantasy since he bought a copy of Poul Anderson’s The High Crusade at a department store in Atlanta in the summer of 1973.
 With pretensions of a literary nature, he survived OSC’s Literary Bootcamp in 2011.

 - <anarresti AT gmail.com>